 Cyberspace conference is an international conference focused on legal and social aspects of information and communication technologies (ICT).
 It is organized by Masaryk Universit - specifically by the Faculty of Law in cooperation with the Faculty of Social Studies and European Academy of Law and ICT.

 IRTIS members are responsible for the streams devoted to social aspects of cyberspace, namely Psychology of Cyberspace, Internet and Society, and New Media and Politics.
-They are participating as panel discussants for keynote lectures and chairing the sessions oriented on the social aspects of cyberspace.
-They can also be found enjoying the coffee and open to chat during conference breaks.
+We are participating as panel discussants for keynote lectures and chairing the sessions oriented on the social aspects of cyberspace.
+We can also be found enjoying coffee and seeking interesting conversations during conference breaks.

 If you would like to present your research to esteemed colleagues from all over the world, do not hesitate to visit Cyberspace conference.
 It is a great opportunity to meet influential people in the area of research on ICT and society, and also to meet IRTIS members in their natural habitat.

 Masaryk University, Brno, Czech Republic